-Additional Information - 16 August Centre and The Gawler Civic Centre, Gawler Sports and Community Centre, Gawler Aquatic Centre etc. from the Area of Interest and indicates that these facilities have the capacity to be used by the Kalbeeba residents. (ix) As per above in Concordia growth area 26 (c) (ix) addressed satisfactorily.
-2021 (x) The proposal provides a comparable table with other Councils including the number of Electors and Councillors and the ratio of representation quota.
-The proposal points out that the representation quota and consistent with the State-wide average and inclusion of Kalbeeba Area of Interest will not have a material impact on representation requirements in the short-to-mid-term.
-26 (c) (x) addressed satisfactorily. (xi) The proposal provides a list of area where the Town of Gawler is collaborating with other Councils.
+, impact on representation requirements in the short- to-mid-term. (xi) The proposal provides a list of area where the Town of Gawler is collaborating with other Councils.
 The proposal points that the Town of Gawler investigates the opportunities for further collaboration but that has been limited by the conflicting priorities and policies of other Councils.
 26 (c) (xi) addressed satisfactorily.
 Information from other councils in relation to their view of how the proposal will address the principles The proposal adds a response from The Barossa Council in context of the Section 26 Principles (Att 5) and Town of Gawler's responses on each Principles.
-The Barossa Council emphasises in further analyses to ensure efficient use of resources through a This point addressed satisfactorily.

-collaborative model between The Barossa Council and Town of Gawler.
-Community of interest As per above in Concordia growth area This point addressed satisfactorily.
-A list of sequence dates of key council decisions, announcements, notices, meetings, actions by stakeholder groups, press articles.
+The Barossa Council emphasises in further analyses to ensure efficient use of resources through a collaborative model between The Barossa Council and Town of Gawler.
+This point addressed satisfactorily.
+Community of interest Refer to 1 above.
+This point addressed satisfactorily.
+Consultation A list of sequence dates of key council decisions, announcements, notices, meetings, actions by stakeholder groups, press articles.
 The proposal includes The Calendar of Events (page 77) which highlights list of key council decisions, announcements, and notices, public and other meetings, actions by stakeholder groups, press articles.
 The proposal attaches copies of supporting documents (Att 6).
+This point addressed satisfactorily.
 The first boundary reform was mentioned in 2014 in the Town of Gawler's 2014-2024 Strategic Directions Report (Att 6: item 1).
 In the report, 1.1.3 point highlighted that boundary realignment is important to 'reflect the township of Gawler's population and reinforce its sense of community with common interest'.
 Following this, the 2017-2027 Community Plan also includes the boundary reform as one of strategic direction (Att 6: item 3).

 The Notice of Motion on 28 May 2019, from Gawler council recommended Concordia, Hewett, Kalbeeba and Gawler Belt as part of boundary reform (Att 6: item 7) and it was published as Town of Gawler's Official Media Release on 29 May 2019 (Att 6: item 8).
 Letters to the Barossa Council and the Light Regional Council were sent on this matter on 3 June 2019 (Att 6: item 9).
-Council Boundary Change Proposal of On 10 September 2019 reported further analyses on this This point addressed satisfactorily.

-matter and included all nine areas in the report (Att 6: item 10).
+Council Boundary Change Proposal of On 10 September 2019 reported further analyses on this matter and included all nine areas in the report (Att 6: item 10).